Ling Yu-shih

-Grace Ling Yu-shih (凌友詩, born 1962) is a Taiwan-born Hong Kong politician.
+Grace Ling Yu-shih (凌友詩, born 1962) is a Taiwan-born Chinese politician from Hong Kong.
 She is a member of the National People's Congress of China and is known for her pro-China stance and advocacy for Chinese unification, particularly following her speech titled "Taiwanese Girl" (台湾女孩 (台灣女孩)).

 Early life

 Ling's father, a former vice-commander of a warship from Panyu, Guangdong, retreated to Taiwan in 1949 following the defeat of the Nationalists in the Chinese Civil War.
 Ling was born in a military dependents' village in Kaohsiung, Taiwan.
 Her family relocated to Hong Kong when she was 17 years old.

 She studied Chinese at the Chinese University of Hong Kong (CUHK), where she later obtained a Master's degree in Chinese and Politics.
 She then completed a Doctorate in Political Philosophy at the University of Hong Kong.

 In 2005, Ling was appointed as a senior research administrator at the Central Policy Unit of the Hong Kong Government.
 She later became an honorary researcher at the Research Centre for Contemporary Chinese Culture at CUHK.
 A frequent contributor to the pro-Beijing newspaper Ta Kung Pao, Ling went on to serve as a member of the Fujian Provincial Committee of the Chinese People's Political Consultative Conference and as an executive of the All-China Women's Federation, participating in national-level organisations.